First Müller cabinet: Election and establishment

-Election and establishment

 In late March 1920, when President Friedrich Ebert (SPD) asked Hermann Müller (SPD) to form a new government, the parliament of Germany was still the Weimar National Assembly.
 It served as the acting Reichstag according to the Law on Provisional Reich Power that the Assembly had passed on 10 February 1919.
 Elections for the new Reichstag had yet to be held.
 The cabinet was based on the SPD, Centre Party and German Democratic Party (DDP).
 The three parties accounted for 331 out of a total of 423 seats in the National Assembly and were known as the Weimar Coalition.

 The previous government, led by Gustav Bauer, also SPD, had become untenable and finally resigned on 26 March 1920 as a result of the Kapp-Lüttwitz Putsch.
 In the wake of the putsch's collapse, caused not least by a national general strike, the Free Trade Unions drew up an eight-point agenda as conditions for ending the strike.
 They demanded the punishment of the putschists, dissolution of associations hostile to the constitution, new social laws and the socialisation of "appropriate" industries.
-They also demanded a right to participate in the creation of a new government.
+They also demanded the right to participate in the creation of a new government.
 Although Otto Wels for the SPD rejected the harsh form in which union leader and Reichstag member Carl Legien had presented the unions' demands, the SPD accepted that both the current government and the government of the state of Prussia had been compromised and discredited by the putsch and would have to resign.
 The new government was to be based on politicians not tainted by the charge of having – voluntarily or involuntarily – aided and abetted the putsch.
 It was a position not shared by the SPD's coalition partners.
 The DDP did not see itself bound by any conditions the unions had attached to the ending of the general strike.
 Although the formation of a new government and restoring order in Germany became increasingly pressing with the threat of a general uprising from the left (the Ruhr uprising), the positions of the coalition partners seemed to move further apart.